Jigurd/igcInfo/README.md

 is non-functional.
 The uptime ping works.
 That's about it.

-I would very much appreciate an extension to fix it (I'll try to fix as much as possible before I go to bed) but that will of course be up to you.
+I would very much appreciate an extension to fix it but that will of course be up to you.